ansible/ansible/docsite/rst/developing_program_flow_modules.rst

 ================

 Ansible supports several different types of modules in its code base.
-Some of these are for backwards compatibility and others to enable flexibility.
+Some of these are for backwards compatibility and others are to enable flexibility.

 .. _flow_action_plugins: